bentodaniel/vs-tab-groups/README.md

 - Must open a folder to create groups.
 It is not possible to create groups of individual files.
 - When trying to add files to a group, a tab must be opened.
 VSCode uses this tab's file path to identify the path to the open folder.
+- When opening a tab group for the first time, it may not open all tabs.
+This only happens once, therefore, it is not a big issue.

 ## Release Notes